 - Self-supporting GO debt with an established history of being paid from sources other than taxes or general revenues. - Moral obligation debt with an established history of being paid from sources other than taxes or general revenues. - Tobacco securitization bonds, with no state backup. - Unemployment insurance obligation bonds. - Debt guaranteed, but not paid, by the state. - Special assessment bonds.

-The NTSD metrics used to calculate potential debt capacity for Puerto Rico are:
+The following two pages use NTSD metrics to calculate potential debt capacity for Puerto Rico: